momjs/mom/README.md

 How To Use
 ----------
 ###Parts
-Utility functions like z.B AJAX loader etc.
+Utility functions like e.g. AJAX loader etc.
 ####Creation and registration

 ####Creator Parts